How to fit in as a new student

 Will I fit in?
 It’s one of the most common concerns for adults entering higher education.

-There are many mature students
+There are many students with more life experience here

 Common ground is everywhere